 Introduction:

-What Is a Good Gear Ratio for Fishing
+📘 What is Gear Ratio in Fishing Reels?

 1:Choosing the Right Gear Ratio Can Make or Break Your Catch: